cmcneil97/cmcneil97/README.md

 # Hi there! 👋

-I'm Ciaran, a IT Operations based in Scotland.
+I'm Ciaran, an IT Operations based in Scotland.
+Looking to get into more Dev / DevOps

 ## About Me